Administrative & Office Support job market report cover, San Jose-Sunnyvale-Santa Clara, CA, 2026-06

 Market rating: competitive | Confidence: Medium

-Main caution: The biggest mistake is assuming Silicon Valley means abundant remote executive-assistant jobs; about 80% of local postings are on-site and only about 5% are remote.[6]
+Main caution: The biggest mistake is holding out for remote-only admin work: about 85% of sampled local postings were on-site and only about 5% were remote.[6]

 What Changed Recently